 Make sure you follow the directions for each type of medication very carefully.

-The Centers for Disease Control (CDC) found that, in 2008, nearly half of those with asthma weren’t taught how to properly avoid triggers.
+The found that, in 2008, nearly half of those with asthma weren’t taught how to properly avoid triggers.

 If you have intrinsic asthma, keeping a diary of the events and conditions that preceded an asthma attack can help, but it will take a bit of detective work, time, and patience.